 Augmented reality can also benefit pick-up efficiency.
 For instance, with augmented reality-integrated headgear, the collector could simply look at a load to determine if the order is complete instead of sifting through paperwork.
 After loads are collected, logistics experts could use augmented reality to track traffic and travel on the fastest routes, improving delivery times and customer satisfaction.

 Before integrating augmented reality into supply chain operations, leaders need to ensure they have a solid foundation of quality data.
 This adds a new purpose to automated data collection.
-Using data collection devices will create more opportunities for augmented reality in the future.
+Using data collection devices or upgrading your existing hardware will create more opportunities for augmented reality in the future.